 Hearing audio & transcript · Records · Photos

-Full 33:46 BOA hearing MP3, timestamped transcript, 42-item public records request with stamped receipt, neighbor statements documenting non-receipt of notice, EXIF-locked flood photos.
+Full 33:46 BOA hearing MP3, timestamped transcript, the three public records requests filed with the South Tucson City Clerk (78 items total across May 1, May 14, and May 15, 2026) with stamped receipts, neighbor statements documenting non-receipt of notice, EXIF-locked flood photos.
 Email below to request.

 Email Bryan to request

-1. Tell the Mayor and Council you noticed.
+1. Stay engaged with the Mayor and Council through the investigation.

 2. If you're on the 300-foot mailing list, check whether you got notice.